 The circuit courts are limited jurisdiction courts.
 The geographic boundaries of the circuit courts are the same as the nine judicial districts for the district courts, and there are circuit courts in all 23 counties.
 The civil jurisdiction of the circuit courts covers small claim cases and civil cases in which the damages or recovery sought do not exceed $50,000.
-Circuit courts also hear family violence, stalking, and sexual assault protections order cases.
-Further they hear forcible entry and detainer cases.
+Circuit courts also hear family violence, stalking, and sexual assault protection order cases.
+Further, they hear forcible entry and detainer cases.
 The criminal jurisdiction of the circuit courts covers all misdemeanor cases.
 A circuit court may also have the jurisdiction of a municipal court over ordinance violations if a municipality requests it and if the Supreme Court consents to such a consolidation of courts.
-Finally, the circuit courts may set bail for people accused of crimes and conduct preliminary hearings in felony cases.
+Finally, the circuit courts may set bail for people accused of crimes, and they may conduct preliminary hearings in felony cases.

-Circuit judges may perform judicial duties for the district courts at the request of district court judges, and many do assist regularly on routine district court matters throughout the State.
+Circuit court judges may perform judicial duties for the district courts at the request of district court judges, and many do assist regularly on routine district court matters throughout the State.
 Circuit court judges handle thousands of traffic, criminal, small claims and civil cases every year.
-They might hear traffic cases in the morning, and felony preliminary hearings in the afternoon.
+They might hear traffic cases in the morning and felony preliminary hearings in the afternoon.

 Please contact individual circuit courts for court tours or to request a judge to speak to groups.